Set up and Connect a node using the Install Script

 If you are less with the linux operating system, we suggest using our [Docker guide](https://docs.juneo.com/intro/build/set-up-and-connect-a-node-with-docker).

-Setup and Connect a node to the Mainnet
+### Setup and Connect a node to the Mainnet <a href="#run-an-avalanche-node" id="run-an-avalanche-node"></a>

-The install scripts which will be used to configure and run your node can be found here.
-We will be using two script files - preparation.sh and simple_setup.sh.
+The install scripts which will be used to configure and run your node can be found [here](https://github.com/Juneo-io/juneogo-binaries).
+We will be using two script files - `preparation.sh` and `simple_setup.sh`.

 These scripts are intended as a convenient way to configure JuneoGo and run it as a service.
 These scripts are not recommended for production environments.
 Before executing them, make yourself familiar with their contents as well as potential risks and limitations.